alaina-f24/Class1_Survey/README.md

 ## Files Included
 - `class1_survey.csv`: Cleaned version of the Class 1 survey dataset
-- `analysis_code.R`: R script used to summarize and visualize the data
+- `class1_analysis.Rmd`: R script used to summarize and visualize the data
 - `README.md`: This file

 ## What the Code Does